Wanaiysha/Changing-nuclear-network-rate/Readme.md

  rates along with their alternative switching mechanisms as described in the module:

-**C. Formula-based Reaction Rates (Mostly sourced from JINA, CF88, NACRE.
+**Formula-based Reaction Rates (Mostly sourced from JINA, CF88, NACRE.
 Refer to vital.f90 for details and references)**

 If there are two/three references used for a reaction, the latter one will be adopted.
 - **Hydrogen Burning**